HAZEL DEAN DAVIS, HORNIST

 Hazel Dean Davis is an American orchestral hornist living in Boston.
 She plays regularly with the Boston Symphony Orchestra and Pops, and the Grammy nominated chamber orchestra, A Far Cry.
 In 2018 Hazel made her Boston solo debut in Britten's Serenade for Tenor Horn and Strings with tenor Nicholas Phan and A Far Cry, for which critics celebrated her "masterful colorings and sensitivity to text" (BMIntelligencer).

-Other recent highlights include a 2017 tour of China and Taiwan with the Cincinnati Symphony and Pops; a 2016 double-horn recital with Cincinnati Principal Elizabeth Freimuth and a 2017 solo recital at University of New Hampshire; ten weeks of the 2015-16 season with the Boston Symphony Orchestra, including their Carnegie Hall Tour; two weeks with the San Francisco Symphony; a Carnegie Hall Tour with the Baltimore Symphony; premiering Matthew Aucoin's opera "Crossing" at the American Repertory Theatre in Cambridge in 2015 and at the Brooklyn Academy of Music in 2017; 2018 Boston Pops tours on the East Coast and in California, as well as concerts with Rhode Island Philharmonic, Portland Symphony, Boston Ballet, Boston Philharmonic and the Boston Modern Orchestra Project.
+Other recent and upcoming highlights include 2018-19 Boston Pops tours of the East Coast, California, Texas and Florida; a 2017 tour of China and Taiwan with the Cincinnati Symphony and Pops; a 2016 double-horn recital with Cincinnati Principal Elizabeth Freimuth and a 2017 solo recital at University of New Hampshire; ten weeks of the 2015-16 season with the Boston Symphony Orchestra, including their Carnegie Hall Tour; two weeks with the San Francisco Symphony; a Carnegie Hall Tour with the Baltimore Symphony; premiering Matthew Aucoin's opera "Crossing" at the American Repertory Theatre in Cambridge in 2015 and at the Brooklyn Academy of Music in 2017; as well as concerts with Rhode Island Philharmonic, Portland Symphony, Boston Ballet, Boston Philharmonic and the Boston Modern Orchestra Project.

 Prior to her move to Boston, Hazel played second and fourth horn with the Virginia Symphony Orchestra for 11 years, a job she won at age 22.

 Hazel spent two summers as a Tanglewood fellow when she was aged 20 and 21.
 She also enjoyed summers at the Marlboro Chamber Music Festival, the Pacific Music Festival, and the Aspen Music Festival.

 A passionate chamber musician, Hazel has been featured in the Virginia Arts Festival Chamber Series, where critics called her “the star of the show...she played with complete security and authority...whether asked for leaps, trills, or long beautiful sustained notes” (Virginian Pilot).